Turning 40 came and went like any other day in the life of a work-at-home, homeschooling mama. I got up, did my thing, and went for dinner.

-- The Roku app on your phone means you can turn down the TV when your husband falls sleep with it blaring.
+- The Roku app on your phone means you can turn down the TV when your husband falls asleep with it blaring.
 You're welcome.

 - Dance in the rain, act goofy, stomp in the creek – your kids will remember those things.